Home / Recipes / Popular / Cakes & Cupcakes / Homemade Tiramisu Layer Cake

 To thaw the cake in order to avoid harmful sudden changes in temperature, it must first be place in the fridge for at least a few hours and then it can be moved to room temperature.

-A slice of cake on a black plate.
+A slice of cake on a white plate.

-So get out your forks and lets eat a Tiramisu layer cake!
+So get out your forks and let’s eat a Tiramisu layer cake!
 I hope you like it as much as we do.
 Enjoy!

-Homemade Tiramisu Cake
+Homemade Tiramisu Layer Cake

 Rosemary Molloy